The Best Online Schools for Criminal Justice Degrees

 Criminal Justice Degree Concentrations

-Criminal justice majors can potentially enjoy greater career relevance when they pursue concentrations within the field.
-Much like a minor, specializations allow students to explore subjects that fall within or intersect with criminal justice.
+As a criminal justice major, you can enjoy greater career relevance when you pursue concentrations within the field.
+Much like a minor, specializations allow you to explore subjects that fall within or intersect with criminal justice.
 Common concentrations include:

 - Homeland Security: This specialization focuses on protecting the nation from threats like terrorism through border security, emergency management, and intelligence analysis.